Scholarships & Funding

 One scholarship is available for a student on each of the School's MA programmes (Art in the Contemporary World and Design History and Material Culture).
 The scholarships cover the tuition fees for the programmes and all applicants are eligble including EU and non EU students and those applying to study part time or full time.
 They are awarded on the basis of prior academic achievement and future potential.
 The recipient of the Art in the Contemporary World award will act as a champion for the programme (sometimes by editing its website).

 Applicants who wish to be considered should apply for admission to the programme in the normal way.
 In addition they should submit a one page covering letter outlining their academic achievements and the reason why they should be considered for the scholarship.

-The deadline to be considered for either the Art in the Contemporary World MA scholarship or the Design History and Material Culture MA scholarship is Monday September 13th 2021.
-Both programmes commence in January 2022.
+The deadline to be considered for the Art in the Contemporary World MA scholarship is 30th June 2022 and the Design History and Material Culture MA scholarship is 31st May 2022.
+Both programmes commence in September 2022.

 School of Fine Art

 Continuing NCAD Graduates and NCAD Alumni are eligible for a reduced tuition fee of €4,400 per academic year.
 (The normal fee rate is €5,400 per academic year).

 Apply for a Masters programme and scholarship at NCAD.

 Each year NCAD offers a number of Research Student Scholarships to meet the cost of fees for PhD and MLitt students commending study in the autumn.
 (Living costs are not covered by the scheme).

 Five scholarships will be available for students commencing study in 2022-3.